-- CCTV cameras monitor key areas of the school. - Visitors to the school are directed to the main Reception. - Entrance to the school for visitors can be gained via the main Reception. - The door to the main school from Reception is secure and can only be opened via a pre-coded key pad. - Visitors are given a badge if entering the main school. - Students are required to sign out in Student Support or the Sixth Form block if leaving the site before the end of the school day.
+- Security CCTV cameras monitor key areas of the school. - Visitors to the school are directed to the main Reception. - Entrance to the school for visitors can be gained via the main Reception. - Visitors are given a lanyard and badge if entering the main school. - Students are required to sign out in Student Support or the Sixth Form block if leaving the site before the end of the school day.

-17. Staff appointments (permanent and temporary) and Staff Induction
+18. Staff appointments (permanent and temporary) and induction

-Enhanced (with barred list) Disclosure and Barring Service (DBS) checks are made for all new staff and offers of employment are made subject to the outcome of being acceptable.
+Enhanced (with barred list) Disclosure and Barring Service (DBS) checks are made for all new staff and offers of employment are made subject to the outcome being acceptable.
 The teaching status of all relevant staff is verified with the Department for Education.
 The School retains the right to request a further DBS disclosure from members of staff at least every three years.

-In line with 'Keeping Children Safe in Education' (2016), the Headteacher, the Chair of Governors and other senior staff involved in recruitment have all undergone Safer Recruitment Training via the National College of Teaching and Leadership (NCTL) or another accredited provider.
+In line with 'Keeping Children Safe in Education' (2023), the Headteacher, the Chair of Governors and other senior staff involved in recruitment have all undergone recognised Safer Recruitment Training.
 All new staff undergo an introduction to the School's safeguarding procedures as part of their induction.
-Further details of the school's recruitment and procedures can be found in the Safer Recruitment policy.
+Further details of the school's recruitment and procedures can be found as an appendix in the Safeguarding and Child Protection.

-18. Visitors, volunteers and contractors
+19. Visitors, volunteers, contractors and lettings

 The school welcomes a wide range of visitors.
-All are required to sign in and sign out of the school and to wear temporary identity badges.
+All visitors are required to sign in and sign out of the school and to wear temporary identity badges.
 The school will exercise professional judgement according to the circumstances as to whether visitors should be directly supervised while on site.

-The school will follow the guidance in Keeping Children Safe in Education (2016) with regard to the supervision of, and carrying out DBS checks on, volunteers working with children in school.
+The school will follow the guidance in Keeping Children Safe in Education (2023) with regard to the supervision of, and carrying out DBS checks on, volunteers working with children in school.